Written by Pierce Lydon • July 20, 2025

 Work can take a toll on a person’s body and their mind — that’s why taking a break is important, to recharge and to relax.
 For most workers, breaks are embedded into their regular routines.
-For others, especially small business owners, breaks might be few and far between with endless lists of tasks to cross off and customers that need their attention.
+For others, especially fast-paced technology businesses, breaks might be few and far between with endless lists of tasks to cross off and customers needing attention.

 We’ve summarized the rest and lunch break laws across five states plus Washington DC for you.

-New York also put into law a policy that states that workers must have at least 24 hours off in any calendar week, meaning that they need at least a day of rest for every seven days.
+New York also put into law a policy that states that workers must have at least 24 hours off in any calendar week, meaning that they need at least one day of rest every seven days.

 By holding employees accountable for these breaks, New York hopes to maintain a healthy work-life balance for its residents.